 The upshot, for me, was that being a female physics researcher just sucked.
 I felt like I could be adequately “tough,” but to stay in the field meant spending my professional life angry.
 Anybody who has a PhD in physics has a lot of career options.
 To take one of them (teaching at an art and design school) was, for me, a way to vote with my feet against institutionalized gender bias and a toxic disciplinary culture.
 I admire the many individuals who have faced a similar situation and decided instead to stay and fight to make things better.
 But personally I never thought that I had the answers, so to take on the responsibility for trying to fix things would have meant spending my time on psychology and sociology, not physics.
 And physics is where my heart was (and is, if in a different way these days).

-If the reason you came to this page is to gauge my professional credentials, there is some information below that will prove that I was, at one time, a “legit” physics researcher.
-But now that I have tenure and I no longer need the support of any of my former mentors, I want to use my voice to say that I think that legitimacy is, like so many aspects of our participation in institutions and systems, stained.
+But anyway, if the reason you came here is to gauge my professional credentials, there is some information below that will prove that I was, at one time, a “legit” physics researcher.
+But now that I am well past the point of needing any support of any of my former mentors, I want to use my voice to say that I think that legitimacy is, like so many aspects of our participation in institutions and systems, stained.
 I’m proud of the work I was involved in, in the past (and I still get giddy and excited talking about neutrinos, or the CMB), but it is at best an uneasy pride, edged with sadness and frustration.

 I worked on developing the first data analysis pipeline for the South Pole Telescope project, beginning in 2005.
 SPT is a microwave telescope detecting relic radiation from the early universe.
 Here are some of the papers I contributed to: